Remember the time when your parents used to tell you stories about how prices were much lower when they were young?

 4. What Would You Get Today for an Equivalent of $100 in Rent in New York?

 To answer this question, we first need to find out how much 1940 $100 is worth today.

 According to a report by Curbed New York, $100 in 1940 would equal around $2,136 in today’s dollars.

-Back in 1940, you could have rented a decent one or two-bedroom apartment in New York.
-However, comparing it to today’s prices, you cannot even own a studio apartment in the most popular localities with this price.
+In 1940, you could have rented a decent one or two-bedroom apartment in New York.
+However, compared to today’s prices, you cannot even own a studio apartment in the most popular localities with this price.

 4.1 Studio Apartment